trujunzhang/App-1.4.26-2-fixed/contributingGuides/PROPTYPES_CONVERSION_TABLE.md

-# Expensify PropTypes Conversion Table
+# Ieatta PropTypes Conversion Table

 This is a reference to help you convert PropTypes to TypeScript types.